FNebEx/TOP-library/README.md

 # TOP-library
-The "Library" project from The Odin Project
+The "Library" project from The Odin Project.
+[Link to live demo](ignorant-oven.surge.sh).

 ### The project
 The project outlined that we make a site that took user input about books and add it to an array.
 From there, loop through array and display all the entries on the page.